dtr-org/unit-e-project/specs/spec_v1.0.md

 dystay_in_epoch # map <dyn_index, epoch_index>
 ```

 ## 1. Deposit transactions

 Casper validators deposit funds into a smart contract.
-Since we do not have smart contract functionality, we will instead implement a new "deposit" transaction type that locks the funds for a certain amount of `dynasties` and proves that the node is participating in the voting process.
-There is no other way to spend this transaction than using a logout transaction.
+Since we do not directly support smart contracts, we will instead implement a new "deposit" transaction type that locks the funds for a certain amount of `dynasties` and proves that the node is participating in the voting process.
+There is no other way to spend this transaction than using a logout transaction or a vote transaction.

 ### 1.1 Deposit transaction data